doesitscript/oneoffs/personal_backlog/guard_rails_fail_to_enforce_instructions/INCIDENT_SUMMARY.md

 3. **Workflow Compliance**: Need better adherence to sequential step-by-step instructions, especially for git workflows
 4. **Instruction Parsing**: Need to distinguish between "use this format" vs "use this exact text" in instructions

+## Timeline of Events

+1. **User Request**: "do this @shared-services-account-start-workflow.tf"
+2. **AI Execution**: Generated Terraform files correctly, then attempted git commits
+3. **First Mistake**: Committed all 4 files on first branch with extended commit message
+4. **Correction Attempts**: Multiple attempts to fix branch structure using cherry-pick (failed)
+5. **User Observation**: User pointed out guardrails should have prevented this
+6. **AI Acknowledgment**: AI acknowledged guardrail failure and instruction violation
+7. **Final Fix**: Branches recreated correctly from main, one file per branch

 ## Files Referenced

-- `/Users/a805120/develop/workflows/.scratch/aft-account-request/in_progress/shared-services-account-start-workflow.tf` - Contains explicit git workflow instructions (lines 121-131)
+- `/Users/a805120/develop/workflows/.scratch/aft-account-request/in_progress/shared-services-account-start-workflow.tf` - Contains explicit git workflow instructions (lines 121-135, updated after incident)
 - `/Users/a805120/develop/workflows/.scratch/aft-account-request/in_progress/GIT_WORKFLOW_INSTRUCTIONS.md` - Improved instructions created after incident
-- `/Users/a805120/develop/aft-account-request/terraform/` - Target directory for commits
+- `/Users/a805120/develop/aft-account-request/terraform/` - Target directory where Terraform files were committed

 ## Questions to Address Later